ischar/php-chartly/docs/requirements/requirement-analysis.md

 - Backend can only be developed using PHP.
 - Frontend can only be developed using HTML, CSS, and JavaScript.
-- Database must exclusively use PostgreSQL.
+- Database must exclusively use MySQL.
-- Real-time data processing must be implemented using RabbitMQ.